bobbingwide/oik-bwtrace/readme.txt

 * Information about deprecated logic
 * Information related to Errors, Warnings and Notices

+New in v3.2.0
+* Daily trace summary records contains the http response code

 New in v3.0.0

 * All trace files are written within a user defined Trace files directory.